kliewerdaniel/sovereignSpec/README.md

 ## Executive Summary

 SovereignSpec is a local‑first, fully offline Spec‑Driven Development (SDD) engine that lets you define precise, structured specifications (`.sspec` files) which are validated, compiled, and grounded in a local knowledge graph.
-Agents read these specs and implement them deterministically—no cloud API calls required.
+It ships with a 16-command Python CLI, 11 agent adapters, a SQLite + ChromaDB persistence layer, a knowledge graph engine (NetworkX), a 12-step compiler pipeline, 12 validation rules, GBNF grammar-constrained Ollama integration, and a Next.js dashboard.
+Agents read these specs and implement them deterministically — all inference is local via Ollama, zero cloud API calls.

 ---